0x1NotMe/task-manager-starter/docs/custom-tasks.md

 5. **Testing:**
    - Test your execution environment with different inputs
    - Verify task execution in a test environment before deploying to mainnet

+## Additional References

+For broader context and integration details, see the following local docs:
+- [starter-kit.md](./starter-kit.md) – Provides an overview of the Task Manager Starter Kit and basic setup instructions.
+- [interfaces.md](./interfaces.md) – Contains detailed contract interfaces, including ITaskManager, IShmonad, and IExecutionEnvironment definitions.